 Performance optimizations

-Performance optimization for AP scenarios
+Performance optimization for typical AP scenarios

-V4.3.2 optimizes various aspects of AP (Analytical Processing) scenarios, including data block prefetching, vectorized batch processing, filter pushdown, comparison calculations, aggregation calculations, DTL shuffle, and monotonicity filters.
-Under a 100GB data volume specification, the performance of benchmark tests in AP scenarios such as TPCH, TPCDS, and ClickBench has improved by approximately 10% to 15% compared to V4.3.1.
+V4.3.2 optimizes strategies for data block prefetching, vectorized batch processing, filter pushdown, comparison calculations, aggregation calculations, DTL shuffle, and monotonicity filters.
+In a 100 GB data volume scenario, the performance of benchmark tests such as TPCH, TPCDS, and ClickBench in AP scenarios is improved by approximately 10% to 15% compared to V4.3.1.

 Data type and storage optimizations